-Swagtron’s Swagcycle combines a compact design with a longer than average range and a manageable weight to make it the best all-around e-bike for around $500.
-It weighs a very carryable 37 pounds thanks to an aluminum alloy frame and smaller 14-inch wheels, and folds down to just a third of its total size.
+Swagtron’s Swagcycle combines a compact design with a longer-than-average range and a manageable weight to make it the best all-around e-bike for around $500.
+It weighs a very carryable 37 pounds thanks to an aluminum alloy frame and smaller 14-inch wheels and folds down to just a third of its total size.
 Swagtron smartly designed a handle into the top bar that makes it easy to pick up and carry after folding it in half via the hinge on the top bar.

 The EB-5 has a surprising amount of power for its small compact size.
-Though it lacks multiple gears and only has a single power assist speed, its 250-watt rear mounted motor is capable of reaching brisk top speeds of 15 miles per hour while ascending inclines of up to 30 degrees, far greater than any other bike you’re likely to encounter.
+Though it lacks multiple gears and only has a single power assist speed, its 250-watt rear-mounted motor is capable of reaching brisk top speeds of 15 miles per hour while ascending inclines of up to 30 degrees, far greater than any other bike you’re likely to encounter.

 Its 36-volt 7.5 amp hours (Ah) lithium-ion battery will allow you to travel up to 15.5 miles on a single charge and is also removable, making it easy to charge while at the office.
-The Swagtron will also fit most riders, thanks to a wide range of adjustment for both the seat and handlebars.
+The Swagtron will also fit most riders, thanks to a wide range of adjustments for both the seat and handlebars.

 Best Folding: Jetson Bolt Up Adult Electric Ride On

-Why It Made The Cut: The Jetson is a slick looking e-bike that manages to stay lightweight and portable despite housing a large 350-watt motor.
+Why It Made The Cut: The Jetson is a slick-looking e-bike that manages to stay lightweight and portable despite housing a large 350-watt motor.

 — Top Speed: 15.5 mph